10-3-pursuit/project-solo-full-stack-portfolio/README.md

 - GitHub readme file that has installation instrctions for your application.
 - Daily commits to GitHub.
 - The project has a coherent theme and narrative.

+### Overall Project Quality

+You will also be graded on:
+- Code quality
+- Application design
+- UX/UI
+- Application presentation
+- Technical innovation

 #### Back-end